 Although some studies suggest that Flomax can improve urinary symptoms in women, the majority of evidence suggests that Tamsulosin is moderately effective at best.

-Further long term studies are needed to evaluate the effectiveness of Flomax for women and the side effects that it can cause.
+We need further long-term studie to evaluate the effectiveness of Flomax for women and the side effects that it can cause.

 Meanwhile, extensive studies have reviewed the use of Flomax for men, especially in regard to treating BPH.